TrendingTechnology/mariocodes.github.io/_posts/projects/java/frameworks/2019-03-01-java-frameworks-spring-cache.md

 ---
 layout: post
-title: Java frameworks - Spring notes
+title: Spring Cache
 date:   2019-03-06 13:31:00 +0100
-categories: programming java frameworks spring
+categories: programming java frameworks spring cache
-permalink: /frameworks/java/spring
+permalink: /notes/frameworks/java/spring/cache
 ---

-### Spring Context
-#### Spring Cache
+### Spring Cache
 A cache itself may be imagined as a key-value map.
 For a basic Cache we need:
 * `@EnableCaching` tag in `@Configuration` class
 * Declare a `CacheManager` Bean